 - Adenomatous polyps: These are considered pre-cancerous, as they can sometimes become cancer.
 Your doctor may let you know if within this type you have a tubular, villous, or tubulovillous polyp, which are the different growth patterns of the polyp.

-- Hyperplastic polyp and inflammatory polyp: These are common but usually not cancerous.
-If yours is rather large, your doctor may recommend getting a colonoscopy more often than the standard every 10 years.
+- Hyperplastic polyp and inflammatory polyp: These are common, but usually not cancerous.
+If yours is rather large, your doctor may recommend getting a colonoscopy more often than the standard once-per-decade.

 - Sessile serrated polyps and traditional serrated adenomas: These have a higher risk of being cancerous.
 Sessile are broad and flat polyps, while serrated have a “saw-tooth” appearance.

 The chance of getting colorectal cancer in your lifetime is one in 23 for men and one in 26 for women.
 However, your risk will vary based on your genetics, lifestyle, and other risk factors.
 Some of these risk factors are under your control, while others aren’t—but no matter where you fall, it’s important to keep colorectal cancer front of mind and take the steps to live a healthy lifestyle to reduce your risk.

 About five percent to 10% of colorectal cancers are due to hereditary factors.